-Travaplan Limited (hereinafter referred to as Travaplan, “we”, “us”, “our”) hereby agree to abide by Data Protection Legislation (as defined below).
+Travaplan Limited (trading as “Travaplan”) (hereinafter referred to as Travaplan, “we”, “us”, “our”) hereby agree to abide by Data Protection Legislation (as defined below).
 Travaplan operates an online platform consisting of a website and a mobile phone application (the “Platform”) that makes it easy for group travel organisers to plan, book and manage group trips.
 The platform includes search and selection features for flights, accommodation, car rental and activities along with a payment facility and trip private chat function.

 We will handle your personal information in accordance with Data Protection Legislation.
 “Data Protection Legislation” means the Data Protection Acts 1988 to 2018 and any other applicable law or regulation relating to the processing of personal data and to privacy (including the E-Privacy Directive and the European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011 (“E-Privacy Regulations”), as such legislation shall be supplemented, amended, revised or replaced from time to time, including by operation of the General Data Protection Regulation (EU) 2016/679 (“GDPR”) (and laws implementing or supplementing the GDPR, and laws amending or supplementing the E-Privacy Regulations).